seed-ecosystem/seed-web/README.md

 # Seed

-> Private Messaging Platform
+First Messaging Platform that does not identify you.

-First Messaging Platform that does not identify you
+Read more about how our protocol works [here](https://github.com/seed-ecosystem/seed-whitepaper).

 ## Private by Design